raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 ---

-Pssst!
+### notes

 I'm working on a new book.
 Have a look at [Raganwald's Tooling for Turing Machines](https://leanpub.com/tooling) and let me know if you're interested.
 Thanks!

----

-### notes